jemgunay/fileshare/README.md

 ### Preface
 Memories documented in the form of photos and videos will eventually become saturated over time - eventually, finding a specific memory will be like finding a needle in a haystack.
 A further issue is that people have different collections of memories which are not always accessible to all who share the memories.

-This is an WIP project which will aims to address these issues and preserve memories.
+This is an WIP project which will aims to address these issues.

 ### Features